Kingxukai/linux/Documentation/hwmon/sysfs-interface.rst

 		Suggested fan channel label.

 `fan[1-*]_enable`
-		Enable or disable the sensors.
+		Enable or disable the woke sensors.

-Also see the Alarms section for status flags associated with fans.
+Also see the woke Alarms section for status flags associated with fans.

 ***